Pre-Admission Medical Exam

 You are also requested to bring your admissions medical examination form (with Part I completed) on the day of your medical check-up.
 Please select the form based on the status of your university acceptance.

 Plan Your Visit

-All students are required to complete all medical examinations by 30 December 2021.
+Students matriculated in AY2022/23 Semester 1 are required to complete all medical examinations by 30 September 2022.

 Medical examinations may be conducted by the University Health Centre or by a private registered health physician.
 Please note the following processes when selecting either option.

 Pre-admission medical examinations (ME) for Dentistry students (undergraduates and graduates) are conducted by the Occupational Health Clinic, located at the basement of University Health Centre.
 If you are an incoming Dentistry students, please do NOT book the online appointment at UHC.
 To schedule your ME appointment, please email email@example.com / firstname.lastname@example.org for assistance.